-Graduates will report to the Derek Fisher Court where graduates will be greeted by staff from the Office of Alumni and Development.
+Graduates will report to the Derek Fisher Court where graduates will be greeted by staff from the Dean’s office.
 Graduates will confirm an index card containing their full name, phonetic spelling and contact information.
 Graduates will then line up alphabetically.

 What happens before the ceremony?

-5:30 p.m.
-Graduates arrive with one and a half hours to be robed and to fill out the index card that will be given to the announcer when you walk to the stage.
+6 p.m.
+Graduates arrive with one hour to be robed and to fill out the index card that will be given to the announcer when you walk to the stage.
 He or she will announce your name.
 Graduates will then learn how to drape a hood over their arm, so there will be no fumbling on stage.

 6:45 p.m.
 Line up in alphabetical order in two lines near the front door of Fisher Court.
-There are bathrooms and water stations, and staff from the Office of Alumni/Development will be there to assist.
+There are bathrooms and water stations, and staff will be there to assist.

 7 p.m.
 The Processional promptly begins.